Malta

 Changes in local authority boundaries shall not be made without prior consultation of the local communities concerned, possibly by means of a referendum where this is permitted by statute.

-According to Article 3(3) of the Local Councils Act, changes in the boundaries of localities may be made only in exceptional circumstances and only by the Electoral Commission, after consultation with the Minister, the local councils concerned, and, wherever possible, with the Local residents.
-The Electoral Commission shall effect such changes through a legal notice in the Gazette.
+The LGA contains a specific provision in this regard.
+According to Article 3.3, “changes in the boundaries of localities shall be made only in exceptional circumstances and only by the electoral commission, after consultation with the Minister, the local councils concerned and, wherever possible, with the local residents”.

 Article 6.1